yaklabco/dot/docs/developer/cli-architecture.md

 6. Command handler invokes client methods (e.g., `client.Manage()`)
 7. Results are rendered using `internal/cli/render` helpers

+### Doctor Exit Code Propagation

+The doctor command uses a structured mechanism to communicate health status to `main()` for exit code determination, rather than relying on error message string matching.

+**Implementation**:
+- Doctor command stores its result via `setDoctorResult(status)` after rendering output
+- `main.run()` checks for doctor result via `GetDoctorResult()` after command execution
+- Exit codes are determined by `DoctorExitCode(status)`:
+  - `HealthOK` returns exit code 0
+  - `HealthWarnings` returns exit code 1
+  - `HealthErrors` returns exit code 2

+**Rationale**: This avoids fragile string matching on error messages and ensures exit codes are derived from the structured `DiagnosticReport.OverallHealth` field.
+The doctor command returns `nil` from its `RunE` even when warnings or errors are detected; success/failure is communicated through the health status, not through Go errors.

 ## CLI-Specific Helpers

 The `internal/cli/` packages provide rendering and UI helpers: